Non Hodgkin lymphoma research

 R-CHOP, which is CHOP chemotherapy together with rituximab, is now standard treatment for some types of NHL.
 Trials are taking place to find out how effective this combination is in treating different types and stages of non Hodgkin lymphoma.
 So far many of these trials show promising results.

 A trial is looking at another chemotherapy combination for people with diffuse large B cell lymphoma or Burkitt's lymphoma, if their doctor thinks there is a moderate or high risk of it coming back after treatment.
-This regime is called R-CODOX-M/IVAC, and it is really a combination of 2 chemotherapy regimes which you have alternately.
+This combination is called R-CODOX-M/IVAC, and it is a combination of 2 chemotherapy combinations that you have alternately.
 R-CODOX-M is rituximab, cyclophosphamide, vincristine, doxorubicin, and methotrexate.
 R-IVAC is rituximab, etoposide, ifosfamide and cytarabine.
-People on this trial will also have cytarabine injected into their spinal fluid (intrathecal injection), to try to stop the lymphoma spreading to the central nervous system.
-The researchers want to find out how well this chemotherapy combination works in stopping the lymphoma coming back, and to find out more about the side effects it causes.
+People on this trial also have cytarabine injected into their spinal fluid (intrathecal injection), to try to stop the lymphoma spreading to the central nervous system.
+The researchers want to find out how well this chemotherapy combination works in stopping the lymphoma coming back.
+They also want to find out more about the side effects it may cause.

 Doctors usually treat diffuse large B cell lymphoma (DLBCL) with a combination of drugs called R-CHOP - rituximab, cyclophosphamide, doxorubicin, vincristine and prednisolone.
 A small trial called R-CHOP-B is looking at adding a type of biological therapy called bevacizumab to R-CHOP to see how helpful it is for this group of patients.